Jeff-M-Hsu/Currency-Converter/README.md

  ~~- Implement method to request from the "historical" endpoint of the API~~

  ~~- Clean up code wherever possible~~
- - Create a UI and executable when project functionality is complete
+ ~- Create a UI and executable when project functionality is complete~
+ - Documentation, testing, refactoring